Blog

 The exact criteria for a professional to be classed as a contractor can vary according to the location in which they are employed, and the contracts you sign with them will need establish conditions that are in compliance with local regulations.

 The relationship you establish with these collaborators, from the project’s duration to their fees and payment method, should be set out in a written contract.
-If you want to change the employment agreement with the contractors and add them to your international team as employees, an EOR can also help you.
+If you want to change the employment agreement with the contractors and add them to your international team as employees, an EOR can help you.

 The EOR acts as a legal employer and handles its clients’ human resources following local regulations.
 Thus, this third party will manage your employees for a fixed fee, which does not compare to the expense of establishing an entity or opening a representative office.